itsjunetime/smserver_receiver/README.md

 The variables in lines 17 through 41 are the ones that would need to be changed for each inidividual's needs.
 The only one that you should need to set is 'ip', and the rest should be able to be left as they are preset, and allow everything to work perfectly.
 Look at the comment above each variable to see what it does, and whether or not you should bother changing it.

-To use this, you have to host a server with either my Mac or iPhone hosting app; those should be publicly available whenever this is.
-Also, this only has support for macOS & linux.
-I have not yet been able to test with windows but I know some parts definitely won't work.
+To use this, you have to host a server with my [iPhone hosting app](https://github.com/iandwelker/smserver).
+It is now publicly available; read the README on the attached repo to install it manually or download it from [Twickd Repo](repo.twickd.com)

+This mostly supports windows.
+Everything should work fine, except for persistence.
+On Mac & Linux, when changing a variable in-app, the script file is edited to set the new value, using `sed`.
+However, as Windows does not have coreutils (and I couldn't get this to work with vanilla python), it does not currently support persistent settings.

 ## To run

-1. First, get a copy of either the [iOS Version of SMServer](https://github.com/iandwelker/smserver) and start that running.
+1. First, get a copy of the [iOS Version of SMServer](https://github.com/iandwelker/smserver) and start that running.
 2. Set your host device's private ip address in the 'ip' variable of the settings dictionary in main.py
 3. Navigate to the folder where main.py resides, and run `python3 ./main.py`,